Squelsh84/milestone-UFO/README.md

 ### Existing features

 ##### Feature 1 - Sidebar
-  The sidebar contains trivia about the most famous ufo sighting.
-It is collapsable with a button placed in the top Navbar.
+  The sidebar contains trivia about the most famous UFO sighting.
+It is collapsible with a button placed in the top Navbar.

 ##### Feature 2 - NavBar
   Navbar contains a reset chart button  to help the user with their experience.
-Also a button is in place to open and close the         sidebar.
+Also, a button is in place to open and close the         sidebar.

 ##### Feature 3 - Refresh Chart Button
   This allows the user to Refresh the charts when called upon.